JMJHOX/date-simplify/README.md

 ```

 ## How to use it
-To get Started, you have to import "DateSimplifyService" as a service within your Angular app:
+To get Started, you have to import "DateSimplify" as a service within your Angular app:
 ```
-import { DateSimplifyService } from '@jmjhox/date-simplify';
+import {DateSimplify} from '@jmjhox/date-simplify';
 ```

 In your app.module.ts